arista-eosext/PingCheck/README.md

 This release has been tested on EOS 4.28, 4.29, 4.30, 4.31 and 4.32 point releases.

+Based on licensing, this is open source and this and other open-source tools are not supported directly by Arista Support.
+Support is best effort as it relates to extensions such as this one.
+If issues are found, please create an Issue under this github repository.

 # WHAT'S NEW:
 - Python3 support
 - VRF support